Multimodal Transportation with Ridesharing of Personal Vehicles: Numerical experiments

 In the PTR dataset, the total ridership for each bus route is recorded; there are 127 bus routes in the dataset.
 We examined the 12 busiest bus routes based on the total ridership and selected 7 out of the 12 routes as listed in Table~\ref{table-PTRdata} to build the transit network (excluded bus routes either serve a small community or too close to train stations).
 We also selected all the major trains/metro lines within the Chicago area except the Brown Line and Purple Line since they are too close to the Red and Blue lines.
 Note that the PTR dataset also provides the total rail ridership.
 However, it only provides the number of riders entering every station in each day; it does not provide the number of riders exit from a station nor the time related to the entries.

 Each record in the TNP dataset describes a passenger trip served by a driver who provides the rideshare service; a trip record consists of the pick-up and drop-off time and the pick-up and drop-off community area of the trip, and exact locations are provided sometimes.
 We removed records where the pick-up or drop-off community area is hidden for privacy reason or not within Chicago, which results in 7.4 million ridesharing trips.
 We calculated the average number of trips per day departed from/arrived at each area.

 The results are plotted in Figure~\ref{fig-OD-pairs}; the community areas that have the highest number of departure trips are almost the same as that of the arrival trips.

 We selected 11 of the 20 most visited areas as listed in Table~\ref{table-TNPdata} (area 32 is Chicago downtown, areas 64 and 76 are airports) to build the transit network for our simulation.

-From the selected bus routes, trains and community areas, we create a simplified public transit network connecting the selected areas, depicted in Figure~\ref{fig-transit-network}.
+From the selected bus routes, trains and community areas, we create a simplified public transit network connecting urban community areas, depicted in Figure~\ref{fig-transit-network}.

 Each rectangle on the figure represents an urban community within one community area or across two community areas, labeled in the rectangle.
 The blue dashed rectangles/urban communities are chosen due to the busiest bus routes from the PTR dataset.
 The rectangles/urban communities labeled with red area codes are chosen due to the most visited community areas from the TNP dataset.
 The dashed lines are the trains, which resemble the major train services in Chicago.
 The solid lines are the selected bus routes connecting the urban communities to their closest train stations.
 There are also three designated locations/destinations that many people want to travel to/from throughout the day; they are the two airports and downtown region in Chicago.